 As your hair is mainly made up of a protein called keratin, eating a protein-rich diet may also help to strengthen your hair and reduce hair loss.
 Healthy sources of protein include eggs, chicken, nuts, beans, and low-fat dairy products.

 If you find that your diet isn’t providing enough of the essential micronutrients your hair needs, you could also try a vitamin and mineral supplement.
 Look for supplements that include B complex vitamins, Biotin (vitamin H), selenium, and L-lysine.

 Iron-deficiency anaemia can cause or exacerbate hair loss, so if you’re following a restricted diet such as vegetarianism or veganism you might want to try an iron supplement to keep your hair healthy.

 For Thicker, Fuller Hair

 Biotin, Zinc and Selenium are proven supplements for healthier hair.
-And we’ve packed these gummies with the good stuff.
-Take two a day to keep what’s up top at its best.
+And we’ve packed these vitamins with the good stuff.
+Take one a day to keep what’s up top at its best.

 3. Keep Hydrated

 There’s no getting away from it – the old H2O is essential for our overall health.
 After all, about 60% of the body is made up of water!